 • Do you have a large amount of content with a limited budget?

 Light post-editing is faster and more cost-effective than full post-editing due to its reduced human involvement.
 It is suitable for large volumes of material with limited funds, research purposes, or internal documents with a small audience.
+Conversely, full post-editing is ideal for content requiring specific terminology, consistency, overall quality, or documents intended for a large, customer-facing audience.

 Final thoughts